News from Gary Sumner - your Borough Councillor & Candidate for the Ridgeway Ward with Matt Hinton.

 Parish boundaries remain unchanged.

-Danny Kruger MP is our MP for the East Wiltshire constituency which covers the Ridgeway Ward villages, Chiseldon, Wroughton, the hospital and part of Badbury Park.
+Danny Kruger MP is the MP for the East Wiltshire constituency which covers the Ridgeway Ward villages, Chiseldon, Wroughton, the hospital and part of Badbury Park.

 Danny Kruger and his team have moved to: